jmg/elixir/docs/tutorial.rst

     >>> objectstore.flush()

-Now we want to see a list of all the movies in our database, type:
+This will tell SQLAlchemy to generate all of the SQL to insert the Movie into the database, and then execute that SQL.
+Now, to see a list of all the movies in our database, simply type:

 ::